The Jesse Owens Story: Plot summary

 In the long jump (the main focus of the plot here), Owens and his German friend Luz Long, vie jump for jump each increasing slightly with each jump.
 Long jumps 25' 9.5" on his third and last jump.
 Owens jumps 26' 5.5" - a superhuman feat which stood for 25 years.
 Long takes his hand and holds it high.

 Owens takes four golds home.
 Long takes the silver.
 We are told that Long later joined the army in the Second World War and was killed by American troops.

 In the tax evasion story, Owens tells his family he has been found guilty and faces 4 years in prison.

 He comes into continual confrontation with Avery Brundage, who effectively removes him from the team going to Stockholm and wants to maintain a clean reputation to all athletes.

 Abe Saperstein explains how Owens inspired the creation of the Harlem Globetrotters.

 Owens gets several ticker tape parades, but his various product endorsements come to nothing.
 The only project which comes to fruition is his very brief appearance in the film Charlie Chan at the Olympics.
 He spends some time on the road with Bill Robinson in his Mr. Bojangles show.
 His wife encourages him to go back to college and aim at coaching athletics.
 He does this and is named Assistant Trainer at Ohio State University.
 The university officials debate that they perhaps exploited Owens and despite his academic shortfalls, they should let him graduate.
 Instead, they expel him.

 In August 1951, Jesse arrives at the same Berlin stadium where he found fame to play with the Harlem Globetrotters in front of 75,000 - the largest basketball crowd ever - who have mainly come to see Owens.

-However, he remains popular on the lecture circuit, as a truly inspirational man.
+However, he remains popular on the lecture circuit, as an inspirational man.
 Two thirds of his talks are free, to youth groups and the like.
-His wife scolds him for money to numerous individuals who ask him for help.
+His wife scolds him for lending money to numerous individuals who ask him for help.

 He meets with Jimmy Hoffa to try to get more black truck drivers and cab drivers in Chicago.
 He is very hesitant about this but speaks to Hoffa's men in a speech.
 The authorities get wind of this.
 The Governor asks him to resign as secretary of the Illinois Youth Commission.